EliottClavier/T-NSA-700/readme.md

 2. Download and install Vagrant from the [Vagrant website](https://www.vagrantup.com/downloads.html).

+## Configuring Virtual Machines
+The names and IP addresses of the virtual machines are defined in the vagrant/config.yaml file.
+An example example.config.yaml is available and must be renamed in "config.yaml" and completed with the names and IP addresses of the virtual machines.

 ## Starting a Virtual Machine

-1. Navigate to the directory that contains your `Vagrantfile` in the terminal.
+1. Navigate to the directory that contains your Vagrantfile in the terminal.

 2. Start the virtual machine by running the following command:

     vagrant up

+This command will run all virtual machine.

+3. For a specific vitrual machine, use :

+    vagrant up <vm_name>

-This command will use the configuration specified in your `Vagrantfile` to start the virtual machine.
+These command will use the configuration specified in your `Vagrantfile` to start the virtual machine.

 ## Logging into a Virtual Machine

 1. Log into the virtual machine by running the following command:

-vagrant ssh
+    vagrant ssh <vm_name>

+Replace <vm_name> with the name of the virtual machine that you have specified in the config.yaml file.
 This will open a secure shell connection to the virtual machine.

-## Login Credentials

-The following credentials can be used to log into the virtual machine:

-- `vagrant` user:
-- username: `vagrant`
-- password: `vagrant`

-- `root` user:
-- username: `root`
-- password: `vagrant`

 ## Conclusion